 Data pre-processing

 Most continuous variables were transformed to logarithmic scale and subsequently centred.
 In all base models, no scaling was performed as they could potentially imputed. .
 Glasgow Coma Score and its components were not transformed, rather we translated them to Loss of GCS (LoGCS); so that a GCS=15 would be equivalent to LoGCS=0, while GCS=3 would be translated to LoGCS=12.

+We also made an adjustment for Past TB contact, in which we hypothesise that by changing the question into “Past noticeable contact with TB patients within the past recent year”, we would be able to imply all “Unknown” answer as a “No”.
+In the main study, no brain imaging was taken, hence not included.

 Binary variables were encoded into 0 and 1 and not centred.